GluuFederation/docs-ce-prod/docs/source/user-management/local-user-management.md

 ### File structure

-The excel file needs to contain the following default fields from which user data will be pulled:
+The excel file needs to contain the following default fields:

 - Username